 “By objecting, he’s not facilitating further debate on the issue, he’s shutting it down.”

-The funny thing is, Chope may have done the bill a favour.
+Yet in in Goldsmith’s eyes, Chope may have done the bill an unexpected favour.

 Very few PMBs make it through to law.
 In this case, Chope’s provocative objection cleared a space for activists like FGM survivor Nimco Ali to charge onto the media and make a powerful case for legislation.
-The government had no choice but to give the Bill proper time.
-That is why it’s being debated today.
+The government had no choice but to give the bill proper time, which is why it’s being debated today.
 And if things go smoothly, it will take a much faster route to law than it could ever have done without Chope’s help.

-While satisfying, this signals cause for concern.
-For every case the media latches onto, there are vastly more slipping through unnoticed.
+While that may seem satisfactory to proponents of the bill, this signals cause for concern.
+For every case the media latches onto, there are many more slipping through unnoticed.
 With assassins like Chope around, how many worthy causes never see the light of day?